-This was originally recorded by Todd Rundgren's late-1960s band The Nazz, who included it on their 1968 debut album.
-This dirge-like version received little attention, and made just #66 in the US.
+This was originally recorded by Todd Rundgren's late 1960s band The Nazz, and included on their 1968 debut album.
+This dirge-like version with lead vocals by Stewkey Antoni received little attention, and made just #66 in the US.
 The Nazz broke up in 1969, and were fondly remembered after the fact.
 "It turns out now that The Nazz was everybody's favorite undiscovered group," Rundgren said in 1972, the year he released his third solo album Something/Anything?, which contained a new version of this song that eventually caught on and established Rundgren as a solo artist.

 Rundgren wrote this song, which takes us through a phone call where the singer breaks up with a girl.
 It's a remarkably realistic account, devoid of sweeping metaphors typically found in breakup songs.
 We hear the one side of the phone call, which starts with the familiar greeting, indicating they've been together a while.
 Then they have "the talk," where he hashes out why they can't be together and lets her know that she should have her freedom.
 All he can ask in the end is that she think of him every now and then.